“The object of all science is to coordinate our experiences

 Life itself is defined as primordial property.
 Therefore, it follows that no one may own any man but himself.
 Thus, this definition of property excludes slavery at the outset.

-The first derivatives of man’s life are his thoughts and ideas.
+The first derivatives of person’s life are their thoughts and ideas.
 Thoughts and ideas are defined as primary property [which is generally known today as “intellectual property”].
 Actions arise from primary property.
 Ownership of one’s actions is commonly called liberty.

 Ideas and actions produce further, or secondary, derivatives of man’s life.
 They include the production, utilization, enjoyment and disposal of material, tangible goods of all kinds, from log cabins to skyscrapers, from ox carts to jet planes.
 These are all called secondary property.
 They are secondary both logically and chronologically.
 Secondary property is preceded by primary property which led to the generation and employment of secondary property.
 No secondary property, no tangible product, can ever come into existence until somebody thinks about it.

-Further derivatives of man’s life lead to voluntary transactions involving property transfers (sales, trades, gifts, etc.).
+Further derivatives of a person’s life lead to voluntary transactions involving property transfers (sales, trades, gifts, etc.).

 Involuntary (coercive) property transfers are derivative not from the property owner’s life but from the life of the coercer.
 Therefore, property ceases to remain property and is converted to plunder when subject to involuntary (coercive) transfer.